 - They envy it because it’s something they can’t have or may have lost as children and it’s a sign of an authentic person, which is something they aren’t but wish they were; and

-- They fear it, because they know this quality makes it possible for to zero in on the emptiness hiding under the narcissist’s guise.
+- They fear it because they know this quality makes it possible for them to zero in on the emptiness hiding under the narcissist’s guise.

 Their hatred and fear are expressed through love bombing followed by bullying and other forms of abuse meant to weaken the HSP.
 An HSP’s fragile ego can be destroyed or greatly diminished after years of bullying and abuse.